-The next day I went into downtown Cape Town.
+Kicking off the last of my 3 days in Cape Town, I focused at first on the downtown area.
 Unfortunately, on a Sunday it seemed absolutely deserted, so I ended up wasting a bit of time wandering around and not encountering much of interest.

 I had a little pitstop at Zebra Crossing Hostel, where another traveller had to do a quick check-in.
 This hostel seemed like a great place to stay that’s closer to the center, with dorms and private rooms around a quiet leafy courtyard.

 I went onwards to the neighborhood of Bo-Kaap, traditionally the Malay Muslim area of Cape Town, which has a long history going back to colonial times and as well as spanning the apartheid years, during which it was a township.
 Today, it’s simply a charming part of the city full of colorfully painted terraced houses.
 The Bo-Kaap Museum was unfortunately closed, so I could only get some context from my travel guide.
 While you can have a nice wander by yourself, I would recommend going on a free walking tour to get the most out of visiting this area.

 Since I’m from the Netherlands, it was fascinating for me to see the Afrikaans language (which closely resembles Dutch) and other signs of colonial history.
 Many street names in Bo-Kaap and around are identical to streets or neighborhoods in Amsterdam, for example.
 Afrikaans often reads like an odd ye olde version of Dutch, with the basic vocabulary pretty much identical but the grammar and spelling differing wildly.